UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

             	4. Return here and enter the password.
             Enter the one-time password:

+         If you are a student or staff member at KTH and you see these credential requests, that means PDC support did not receive your request for MATLAB access.

          When the MATLAB prompt appears, it may print that it is ``Launching updater executable``.
-That should not interfere with anything; just press Enter to get a new clean prompt line.
+That should not interfere with anything; just press Enter to get a clean prompt line.

 Starting the MATLAB GUI